hackclub/terminalcraft/submissions/TerminalCalendar/README.md

 - Add New Events and Reminders to your calendar
 - View upcoming events this week, month, year, and all time, sorted by due date.
 - Delete and edit events
+- Create tags to easily find events you are looking for

 ## Installation
 Begin with downloading the repository and unzipping it, and ensure you have python installed.